rafacandev/blog/posts/tensorflow-keras-gpu/README.md

 ============================================

 In this tutorial we are going to configure Tensorflow to run on GPU on a Linux Manjaro operating system.
-Moreoever, we are going to configure our machine to operate normally with the onboarding Intel GPU but to train our model in our Nvidia GPU.
+Moreover, we are going to configure our machine to operate normally with the integrated Intel GPU but run Tensorflow in our discrete Nvidia GPU.

 Requirements
 ------------